mindarc/frontend-assessment/readme.md

 Introduction
 ---
 Thanks for taking the time to complete this frontend technical assessment.
 We will be focusing on software quality (scalability, readability, maintainability, etc.) and your eye for detail.
-You may include any libraries.
-Bonus points if SASS/LESS is used and jQuery is not used.
+You may include any libraries, Vue.js preferred.
+Along with following best practices, bonus points for following our [coding guidelines](https://github.com/mindarc/frontend-assessment/wiki/Coding-guidelines).

 Exercise 1
 ---